jasperhartong/scriptable-ts-boilerplate/README.md

 # Development in TypeScript

-Make a symlink `bin` to the iCloud Directory of Scriptable.
+Make a symlink `output` to the iCloud Directory of Scriptable.

 ```
-ln -fs /Users/jasperhartong/Library/Mobile\ Documents/iCloud~dk~simonbs~Scriptable/Documents ./bin
+ln -fs /Users/jasperhartong/Library/Mobile\ Documents/iCloud~dk~simonbs~Scriptable/Documents ./output
 ```

 Develop scripts in `/code`.

-Run `yarn build` or `yarn watch` to build the TS files to js in `bin`.
+Run `yarn build` or `yarn watch` to build the TS files to js in `output`.